elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 	"12/11/2012 20:20:16","113.84"

 So the spike was at 20:20 just like I thought.
-So let&#8217;s grab data just for that minute and plot it.
-First let&#8217;s grab the data for that minute:
+So let's grab data just for that minute and plot it.
+First let's grab the data for that minute:

 	$ grep '20:20:' nfs\_read\_latency\_data > nfs\_read\_latency\_data\_20\_20